Saturday, September 28, 2024

 Each of the 12 profiles are individually distinctive and readable in their own ways.
 Not that they are of equal weight.
 The first six, incorporating Julius Caesar and the first five emperors, account for 241 of the 310 pages in my Penguin Classics edition.
 The next six emperors make for slightly less depraved and thus less interesting reading, but also have a color and vibrancy to wish their accounts had gone much longer.

-Julius Caesar is the star of the show, the man whose will to power created both the empire and the very rank “Caesar,” or emperor, though he was stopped short of that milestone himself by assassination.
+Julius Caesar is the star of the show, the man whose will to power created both the empire and the very title “Caesar,” or emperor, though he was stopped short of that milestone himself by assassination.
 Suetonius describes him as an exemplar of crafty ambition:

 It has also been suggested that constant exercise of power gave Caesar a love of it, and that, after weighing his enemies’ strength against his own, he took this chance of fulfilling his youthful dreams by making a bid for absolute rule.